yempi/neural-network-charity-analysis/README.md

 ## Results
 - Data Preprocessing
-  - Variables considered as targets
+  - Variables considered as targets:
 Column **IS_SUCCESSFUL** contains binary data pertaining whether or not the charity donation was used effectively.

-  - Variables considered as features
+  - Variables considered as features:
 Columns **APPLICATION_TYPE**, **AFFILIATION**, **CLASSIFICATION**, **USE_CASE**, **ORGANIZATION**, **STATUS**, **INCOME_AMT**, **SPECIAL_CONSIDERATIONS**, **ASK_AMT**.

-  - Variables that should be removed
+  - Variables that should be removed:
 Columns **EIN** and **NAME** are considered identification information.

 - Compiling, Training, and Evaluating the Model

   - Number of Neurons, Layers and Activation Functions selected for the model:

     Hidden Layers: